-The Meany Center series brings internationally acclaimed companies to campus and offers a number of master classes with renowned dance artists for UW dance students.
+- Masterclasses and workshops taught by local, national, and international guest artists are made available to students regularly.
+The Meany Center series brings internationally aclaimed companies to campus and offers a number of master classes with renowned dance artists for UW dance students.

 - The students, staff, and faculty of the UW Department of Dance, aspire to create a community built on respect, equity, collaboration, and belonging.

 Degree Options: BA in Dance | Minor in Dance | Honors Program